Clicky

 manufacturing assembly line and frontline worker

-When operating heavy machinery, yeah, this is a logical rule for keeping people safe.
+When operating heavy machinery, this is a logical rule for keeping people safe.
 But it puts a strain on employee communications for those on the frontlines.
 The challenge of communication then falls onto frontline managers.
 This puts them in a challenging position that often results in poor or limited communications to their workforce.
 Additionally, only key members of management and those with special exceptions get to carry cell phones and have the line of communication open with the corporate office.
 They then have to cascade the information down to each department.
 Finally, the line managers have to physically round up their team to verbally reiterate the messages.
 This cascade communication model is standard in any industry with deskless employees and is often a huge source of miscommunication.

 It’s a Catch-22, though.
 No cell phones for line managers or workers means breakdowns in communication.
 No direct communication may hurt the culture, dissemination of safety information, and essential updates.
 Yet, having cell phones on the floor can have profound safety implications.
 So, what do you do?